angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 opponent tries to remove the Oracle at that point, assuming you have no additional Devotion to {U}, you will not be able to win off of the trigger.

-The main counter to this is of course to try and ensure you always leave zero cards left in your deck once the Oracle trigger resolves.
-Another way is to potentially try a _bait pile_ which tries to go off in one turn but has the option to wait another.
-This can be especially useful if you are playing multiple Oracles.
+The main counter to this is of course to try and ensure you leave zero cards left in your deck before the Oracle trigger resolves.
+Another way is to potentially try a _bait_ pile which tries to go off in one turn but has the option to wait another.
+This assumes you are playing multiple Oracles.
 Let us take this example from the Brainstorm chapter:

 > {U} + Brainstorm + Thassa's Oracle